tobemo/Rolling-Regime-Detection/README.md

 ![](distance_metric_flaw.png)

-Conlcusion, as of 10/09/24, is to use cost solely for regime mapping, and aic&bic for model selection.
+Conclusion, as of 10/09/24, is to use cost solely for regime mapping, and aic&bic for model selection.

+---
+With the test data RegimeClassifier fails to perfectly capture all regimes, but as it makes sense when it doesn't I won't pursue this further.